ImperialCollegeLondon/rse_further_git_course/episodes/l3-03-colaborative-development.md

 >  and pushing those changes back to the remote repository.
 You can even try a
 >  [gitflow aproach](https://nvie.com/posts/a-successful-git-branching-model/)
 >  if you feel ambitious!
-> - When ready, open a PR to the administrator's repo and request his/her review.
+> - When ready, open a PR to the administrator's repo and request their review.
 > - Administrator, review the PR, request some changes and accept others.
 Make sure the
 >   relevant checks performed by the continuous integration system are all passing.
 > - When ready, merge the PR.